danmoser/danmoser.github.io/notes/latex.rst

     # /default selects output intended to be useful across a wide variety of uses, possibly at the expense of a larger output file.
     # /ebook selects medium-resolution output similar to the Acrobat Distiller "eBook" setting.
     # /printer selects output similar to the Acrobat Distiller "Print Optimized" setting.
+    #  There is a bug with the 'printer' option
     # /prepress selects output similar to Acrobat Distiller "Prepress Optimized" setting.

 Other possibility is to convert PDF to PS, and then PS to PDF.